Information for Forum Members

 Forum membership is based on The Forum’s fiscal year cycle (July 1 – June 30).
 Renewal invoices are typically sent via email to institutional representatives in April/May and renewal payments are due by the end of July.

-To pay an invoice from The Forum on Education Abroad, click on the link below to pay via a secure online payment form.
-If you have any questions or concerns about your renewal invoice, you may contact The Forum’s finance manager at +1 717-245-1031 or firstname.lastname@example.org.
+To pay an invoice from The Forum on Education Abroad, click the button below to pay via a secure online payment form.
+If you have any questions or concerns about your renewal invoice, you may contact The Forum’s finance director at +1 717-245-1031 or firstname.lastname@example.org.

 Quality Assurance & Professional Development